- Mediation Rules

 You approach the mediation clerk in the Civil Section at the Magistrate’s Court which has jurisdiction in respect of the dispute.
 The clerk will arrange for the parties to attend a meeting to assess whether their dispute can be submitted to a mediator.
 Mediation will be rendered at dedicated rooms identified as Therisano Centres.
 Mediation services are offered at the following courts:

-This pilot project will be rolled out to other provinces over the next two years.
 Follow this link to find the contact details for the listed courts.

 Which matters can be referred for mediation?

 Most disputes are appropriate for mediation, as long as the court has jurisdiction in respect of the matter.
 Examples are contractual claims; motor vehicle collision and other damages claims; neighbourhood disputes and family disputes.